bpanel-org/securityc/README.md

-Optionally bring up `nginx` to use as a reverse proxy which is useful if you need TLS termination, for example some hardware wallet libraries like [bledger](https://github.com/bcoin-org/bledger) require HTTPS. securityc is configured with environmental variables.
+Optionally bring up `nginx` to use as a reverse proxy which is useful if you need TLS termination, for example some hardware wallet libraries like [bledger](https://github.com/bcoin-org/bledger) require HTTPS. securityc is configured with environment variables.

-TLS Certificate generation uses these environmental variables:
+TLS Certificate generation uses these environment variables:

 - `CA_COMMON_NAME` (REQUIRED) - Subject Common Name for the generated CA
 - `CERT_COMMON_NAME` (REQUIRED) - Subject Common Name for the leaf Certificate